-- Programming button (3): a short press on this button sets the device into programming mode, making the associated LED (2) light in red.
-If this button is held while plugging the device into the KNX bus, KES is set into secure mode and therefore the LED blinks in red. - Input terminal (4): the screw input terminal (see figure below) must be connected here to allow the connection of the different measuring probes provided with the device.
+- Programming Button (3): a short press on this button sets the device into the programming mode, making the associated LED (2) light in red.
+If this button is held while plugging the device into the KNX bus, KES will enter the Safe Mode.
+The LED will then blink in red. - Input Terminal (4): slot for the insertion of the screw input terminal (see figure below) and therefore for the connection of the different measuring probes provided with the device.
 A different probe will be required per electrical line being monitored.
-Consequently, the two terminals of each measuring probe will be inserted into the two connection points of the particular input to be used.
-For instance, if three electrical lines are going to be monitored, one probe will need to be connected to slots 1 and 2 (referred to as "Channel A" in the Single-Phase application program), another one to slots 3 and 4 ("Channel B"), and a third one to slots 5 and 6 ("Channel C").
-In the case of the Three-Phase version, each probe will be destined to monitor one of the three phase lines in the installation.
+The two wires of each measuring probe will be inserted into the two connection points of the particular input channel to be used.
+For instance, if three electrical lines are going to be monitored, one probe will need to be connected to the slots 1 and 2 (referred to as "Channel A" in the Single-Phase application program), another one to the slots 3 and 4 ("Channel B"), and a third one to the slots 5 and 6 ("Channel C").
+In the case of the Three-Phase version, each probe will be destined to monitor one of the three phase lines in the electrical system.

-Note: the insertion order of the two terminal wires from the measuring probe to the connection slots of the input does not affect the functionality.
-I.e., for the first input it is possible to connect either one of the wires from the probe into point 1 and the other cable into point 2, or either the inverse.
+Note: the insertion order of the two terminal wires from the measuring probe to the connection slots does not affect the functionality.
+I.e., for the first input channel it is possible to connect either one of the wires from the probe into point 1 and the other cable into point 2, or either the inverse.